Subscription Marketing Strategy: Is Streaming a Money Maker For Pay TV? 📺

-Subscription Marketing Strategy: What subscription marketing strategy is effective?
-Do younger TV watching audiences really value TV subscription services enough to pay for your subscription pricing strategy?
-Would you say that the older cable subscription services is now irrelevant in today’s instant gratification society – no matter what subscription-based pricing strategy is presented to you?
+Subscription Marketing Strategy: What type of subscription marketing strategy is effective?
+Do younger audiences really value TV subscription services enough to pay for your subscription pricing strategy?
+Would you say that the older cable subscription service is now irrelevant in today’s instant gratification society – no matter what subscription-based pricing strategy is presented to you?

 Ask anyone under the age of 25 if they saw an episode of Happy Days or Mork and Mindy or if they know who sung ‘Hey Jude.’
 They’ll give you a blank stare.
 Why?
 Because they don’t watch old television programs or listen to classic beats.
-Their interest, time and focus is spent on watching YouTube Influencers doing pranks or showing-off their ‘merch.’
+Their interest, time and focus are spent on watching YouTube influencers doing pranks or showing off their ‘merch.’

 Mobility is the New Norm for Entertainment for Subscription Marketing Strategy

-The internet has forever changed our viewing habits: You no longer have to wait a full week before watching the next episode.
+The internet has forever changed our viewing habits.
+You no longer have to wait a full week before watching the next episode.
 TV viewing schedules are no longer in the hands of the cable TV subscription.
 Subscribers can have their cake and eat it too.
-They’ll watch what they want, whenever they watch and on any device they want.
+They’ll watch what they want, whenever they want and on any device they want.

-Faster bandwidth and high definition video content makes video streaming easy.
+Faster bandwidth and high definition video content make video streaming easy.
 Bored on a road trip?
 No problem, just flip out your phone and watch the latest Riverdale episode.
 Want to know the sports scores?
-Go the ESPN website.
+Go to the ESPN website.

 Notably, mobility is the key to a successful entertainment business.
 If you want to join the bandwagon, you need to have high-quality services and content.
 You’ll also need the right pricing strategy to bring in new segments while maintaining older, loyal customers.

 So what is a subscription service?
 How does it affect subscription marketing strategy?